clime/clime.github.io/_posts/_2018-09-18-DistGit-and-rpkg.markdown

     # yum install openssh-server

-Then finally:
+Then finally on both distros, you can run:

     # systemctl start sshd
     # systemctl status sshd  # state should be "active (running)"

-And also let's configure public key access to localhost for user joe:
+Also, let's configure public key access to localhost for user joe:

     # su joe